Is Using Instagram Beneficial to Well-being?

 What they found

-Frequency of Instagram use did not predict the amount of social support that users felt.
-A possible reason for this is that the types of feedback from other users in social media may impact on well-being in different ways.
+The frequency of Instagram use did not predict the amount of social support that users felt.
+A possible reason for this is that the types of feedback from other users in social media may impact well-being in different ways.
 Instagram users who receive enough likes to gratify their needs would be likely to report positive outcomes, whereas users who receive lower levels of positive feedback (validation) would report lower levels of social support.